input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 :::info

-The **Mithril relay** node serves as a forward proxy, relaying traffic between the **Mithril Signer** and the **Mithril Aggregator**.
+The **Mithril relay** node serves as a forward proxy, relaying traffic between the **Mithril signer** and the **Mithril aggregator**.
 When appropriately configured, it facilitates the security of the **block-producing** node.
 You can use `squid` to operate this forward proxy, and this section presents a recommended configuration.

 :::